 If you are shackled to complex legacy financial systems, you will probably need to budget for a stream of consulting engagements to address this (and other) compliance issues expected in the next few years.
 But there is another way.

-Anaplan’s real-time Financial Consolidation application addresses the comprehensive requirements of complex global enterprises.
+Anaplan’s real-time Financial Consolidation software addresses the comprehensive requirements of complex global enterprises.
 Its intelligent architecture and simplified self-management allows you to configure the solution in days rather than months—meaning that whenever accounting standards change, you can amend the model yourself without the need for specialist services.

 3. New limits on capitalizing the costs of cloud migration